 The Isobel Thornley Bequest commemorates Miss Isobel Thornley who was a Recognised Teacher of the University in the Faculty of History at UCL, and who died in an air raid on London during the Second World War.
 The fund’s purpose is laid out in Miss Thornley’s will: “for the encouragement of postgraduate study and research, in history, in the University by means of scholarships, or such other means.”

 Since its establishment the fund has made grants to support historians by enabling the publication of works that would otherwise not be published.
 Applications are open to any historian who is either a graduate of the University of London or an academic working at one of its history departments, with a preference given to young scholars at the beginning of their careers.
-The awarding of grants to support publications is made by the Thornley Committee, comprised of academics from each history department within the federal University of London.
+The awarding of grants to support publications is made by the Thornley Committee, comprised of academics from history departments within the federal University of London.

 Thornley publication grants

 How to apply:

-Please contact Dr Clive Burgess to discuss an application.
+Please contact Dr Hannah Platts to discuss an application.

 To apply you will need to provide an outline budget showing how your grant would be used.